HachiroSan/todo-list-hendshakle/README.md

 # Todo List Assessment

-This project is an implementation of a todo list application built as part of a technical assessment.
-The goal was to create a functional, well-structured todo application that demonstrates modern web development practices and technical proficiency.
+This project is an implementation of a todo list application built as part of a technical assessment for Hendshake Sdn Bhd.

 ## Live Preview